cawyse9/Clock-Plots/README.md

-# Sleep-Bubbles:  Using color and shape to visualise sleep duration and variation
+# Using color and shapes to visualise circadian timing

 ## Background</summary>
 Wrist-worn sensors allow physical activity, sleep and circadian rhythms to be monitored unobtrusively over long time periods, and can reveal patterns that cannot be detected in datasets collected over days.
+These plots aim to convey information on the timing of sleep and wake time using colors and shapes.

 </details>
+ Sleep Bubbles
+ Sleep Clocks

 ##  Methods
 <img align="right" width=170 src="https://user-images.githubusercontent.com/29300100/213663142-b2baf0d0-99ff-445d-a0d6-471402e52b37.png">